smoya/asyncapi-adoption-metrics/README.md

 ```

 ## Data storage
-We are making use of [New Relic API](https://docs.newrelic.com/docs/apis/intro-apis/introduction-new-relic-apis/#rest-api) to send the metrics collected to the _New Relic_ servers, where they are stored, and finally visualized on our own dashboards at the AsyncAPI website.
+We are making use of [New Relic API](https://docs.newrelic.com/docs/apis/intro-apis/introduction-new-relic-apis/#rest-api) to send the metrics collected to the _New Relic_ servers, where they are stored, and finally visualized on our own dashboards at the AsyncAPI website (WIP).